bloominstituteoftechnology/web-guided-project-component-side-effects-solution/lesson-plan.md

 See the design inside `src/design-files` and explain students what they are building.

-The project is design so we can comfortably observe the "life and death" of the `Details` component.
+The project is designed so we can comfortably observe the "life and death" of the `Details` component.

 We will flesh out the files `App.js` and `Details.js`, in that order.
 Follow the `👉 TASK`s.